 2. Go to Certificate Management >> Trusted CA Certificate, and click Create Root CA.

-3. Enter the subjects of Root CA, and click Generate.
+3. Enter the identity of your organization in the subjects of Root CA, like the example below, and click Generate.

 5. Go to Certificate Management >> Local Certificate, and generate a certificate request.

-6. Enter the subjects for the local certificate, and click Generate.
+6. Again, enter the identity of your organization for subjects, and click Generate.

 7. There will be a new local certificate request on the list with status Requesting.
 Click Sign to sign the local certificate.